chasegiunta/scss/README.md

-# Scss plugin for Craft CMS 3.x
+# SCSS plugin for Craft CMS 3.x

 Compile SCSS to CSS in your templates